kyxap1/starred/README.md

 ## Python

+- [streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
 - [pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 - [ianitor](https://github.com/ClearcodeHQ/ianitor) - Doorkeeper for consul discovered services
 - [sillyfacter](https://github.com/hihellobolke/sillyfacter) - A silly python facter with JSON output, has process, open files, connection information too.
 They say Facts do not change, but hey Silly Facts can ;-)